borisdiakur/n_/README.md

 ## Repl specificities

 #### Commands
-Some commands are available to facilitate some operations, and are host under `.lodash` repl command:
+Commands which facilitate changing the lodash flavor can be executed with the `.lodash` repl command:
 - `.lodash fp`: switch to lodash/fp
 - `.lodash vanilla`: switch to _vanilla_ lodash mode
 - `.lodash reset`: switch to initial lodash mode